Motivation and Emotion (7124.4)

 - Lectures discuss content which is assessed in the Quizzes.

-- Tutorials develop skills directly related to the Topic Development, Book Chapter, and Multimedia Presentation assessment exercises.
+- Tutorials develop skills directly related to the major project (topic development, book chapter, and multimedia presentation) assessment exercises.

 Required IT skills